Donate

 The ban treaty’s preamble also acknowledges the disproportionate impact of nuclear weapons on women and girls, including as a result of their greater vulnerability to the effects of ionizing radiation.
 Nuclear test survivors from the Marshall Islands and elsewhere have testified to alarmingly high rates of stillbirths, miscarriages, birth defects, and reproductive problems in their communities.

 In 2016, a group of Pacific island states wrote that the terrible history of nuclear testing in their region had motivated them to work for the new treaty.
 Our people “have suffered and continue to suffer untold anguish, heartache, and pain”.
-Over the course of half a century, the United States, United Kingdom, and France detonated more than 300 nuclear weapons in the Pacific.
+Over the course of half a century, the United States, the United Kingdom, and France detonated more than 300 nuclear weapons in the Pacific.
 Decades later, entire atolls remain unsafe for habitation, agricultural production, and fishing.

 Few survivors of nuclear testing anywhere in the world have ever been compensated for their suffering.
 Where efforts have been made to clean up former test sites, they have been woefully inadequate.
 At some test sites, dilapidated infrastructure poses an ongoing risk of further contamination.